privacy-scaling-explorations/zkevm-specs/specs/bytecode-proof.md

 ### cur.tag == Header and next.tag == Header

-We are in a transition from a empty bytecode to the begining of another bytecode that could be empty or not.
+We are in a transition from a empty bytecode to the beginning of another bytecode that could be empty or not.

 Hence:
 ```